A couple of weeks ago, Erwin and his friends found a mixed-used property that they’re interested in.

 Needless to say, we were all over these two opportunities.

 Just to give you some context, the first mix used property has 3 small commercial units and 3 residential units upstairs.
 One commercial unit and two residential units were vacant.
-Both were in good condition, although the overhead door on the commercial unit needed some attention.
-That wouldn’t be an expensive job though – you can learn about Overhead Door Repair there.

 The second mix used property is a simple up and down setup.
 Upstairs is rented to a couple as a residential unit while downstairs is used by the current owner to run its business.